ignacioliveros/Marvel-Mobile-App/README.md

 # Marvel-Mobile-App
-Simple Mobile (Android) app using Marvel Api, Angular and Nativescript
+Simple Mobile  app using Marvel Api, Angular and Nativescript

 ## Running
--npm install
+Npm install
--In order to run this app you have to install Nativescript
+In order to run this app you have to install Nativescript